Glucagon-like peptide-1 receptor agonists (GLP-1 RAs) are injectable medications that treat type 2 diabetes.

 - dulaglutide (Trulicity)

-- semaglutide (Ozempic) — also available in tablet form (Rybelsus)
+- semaglutide (Ozempic, Wegovy) — also available in tablet form (Rybelsus)

 - lixisenatide (Adlyxin)

-Unlike insulin and other antidiabetic drugs, injectables don’t cause weight gain.
+Unlike insulin and other antidiabetic drugs, injectables do not cause weight gain.

 - use of other medications

 Because of this, GLP-1 RAs are well suited for people who are overweight or have obesity.
-They’re often used in combination with other drugs or insulin to mitigate weight gain.
+They’re often used in combination with other drugs or insulin to reduce the chance of (mitigate) weight gain.

-GLP-1 RAs are available in prefilled pens that you administer yourself, in much the same way as insulin.
+GLP-1 RAs are available in prefilled pens that you administer yourself, similarly to administering insulin.
 They differ by dosage and duration of action.

-There are currently no comparative trials that show how choice of medication affects long-term patient outcomes.
+There are currently no comparative trials that show how the choice of medication affects long-term patient outcomes.